 For All Clients

-The CCRC is located on the campus of the University of Central Florida, within the Education Complex.
+The center is located on the main campus of the University of Central Florida, within the Education Complex.
 Please click here for further directions.

 What is the cost for services?

-Services provided at the CCRC are free; however there is a three semester service limit.
+Services provided at the center are free; however there is a three semester service limit.

 What type of training do your student counselors receive?

 The master's and doctoral students are at the end of an intensive and comprehensive graduate program and are applying acquired knowledge to their work with clients seeking all forms of assistance.
 Supervised by faculty members and/or doctoral students learning clinical supervision, the clinical staff provides all the direct care to clients.

 No. We are a training facility and all services are at UCF's Community Counseling and Research Center.